Cal Raleigh Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Cubs pitching staff ranks fifth in MLB.

-- The Cubs have the 12th-ranked team ERA across all league pitching staffs (4.06).
+- The Cubs' 3.78 team ERA ranks ninth among all MLB pitching staffs.

-- Cubs pitchers combine to allow four home runs (0.5 per game), the fewest in the league.
+- Cubs pitchers combine to give up the second-fewest home runs in baseball (five total, 0.6 per game).

-- The Cubs will look to Smyly (0-1) in his second start this season.
+- The Cubs are sending Wesneski (0-0) to make his second start of the season.

-- His most recent appearance came out of the bullpen on Sunday when the left-hander tossed 2/3 innings against the Texas Rangers while giving up hits.
+- His last time out was out of the bullpen on Monday when the righty tossed 2/3 innings against the Seattle Mariners while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.